project-gemmi/gemmi/docs/analysis.rst

 Non-negative ``min_dist`` in the ``find_neighbors()`` call prevents the atom whose neighbors we search from being included in the results (the distance of the atom to itself is zero).

+The first function, which takes atom as an argument, checks altloc of the atom and considers as potential neighbors only atoms from the same conformation.
+In particular, if altloc is empty all atoms are considered.
+The second function takes position and altloc as explicit arguments.

 Additionally, in C++ you may use a function that takes a callback as the last argument (usage examples are in the source code)::